telerik/reporting-docs/knowledge-base/attempting-to-get-range-that-intersects-with-an-already-merged-range.md

 	</tr>
 </table>

+## Description

+How can I handle the error that occurs when I export the report to Excel 2003?

 ## Error Message

 ```
 System.InvalidOperationException: Attempting to get range {X,Y}{X,Y},Merged=False,Parent=Telerik.Reporting.OpenXmlRendering.Spreadsheet.Worksheet, that intersects with an already merged range.
    at Telerik.Reporting.OpenXmlRendering.Spreadsheet.Worksheet.GetRange(Int32 col, Int32 row, Int32 colSpan, Int32 rowSpan)